-The engagement was facilitated by CSIRO’s Entrepreneurs’ Programme Innovation Connections team which supported CBG to access two research project grants under the Australian Government’s Entrepreneurs’ Programme.
+The engagement was facilitated by CSIRO’s Entrepreneurs’ Programme Innovation Connections facilitator Kevin Thomson who supported CBG to access two research project grants under the Australian Government’s Entrepreneurs’ Programme.

 The collaborative projects with CSIRO assisted in developing a multifunctional composite material, evaluating product design compliance, and assessing commercial viability.

 They also saw a CSIRO researcher spend four months at CBG, upskilling employees and assisting with the commercialisation process.